harrisonlab/phytophthora_fragariae/popgen_analysis/ldhat_analysis.md

 ## Installation and profile modifications

-Not required for other users
+Install not required for other users

 ```bash
 cd  /home/adamst/prog